 Del Roy Fletcher is a professor of labour market studies at the Centre for Regional Economic and Social Research.
-He has extensive experience of research exploring the difficulties faced by severely disadvantaged groups in the labour market and the evaluation of pilot programmes.

 - worklessness and labour market disadvantage

 - welfare reform and it's impact on disadvantaged groups

 - severe and multiple disadvantage

 - Centre for Regional Economic and Social Research

 2014-2020 West Yorkshire Finding Independence Evaluation, Big Lottery Fund.
 Role: Director.

 2013-2018 Evaluation of Talent Match, Big Lottery Fund.
 Role: Member of research team.